graphpaperpress/Sell-Media/readme.txt

 3. Insert the **required Sell Media shortcodes** onto your preferred Pages (see FAQ section).
 4. Visit Sell Media -> Licenses and add or configure your default licenses for new uploads.
 5. Visit Sell Media -> Add New and upload an image, video, audio file or pdf for sale.

+= Configuration =

+Visit the official plugin [Documentation](http://graphpaperpress.com/docs/sell-media/) to learn how to setup and customize Sell Media

 = IMPORTANT: PayPal Setup =